vuongducphuong/documentation/content/applications/marketing/social_marketing/essentials/social_campaigns.rst

 .. image:: social_campaigns/create-campaign.png
    :align: center
-   :alt: View of a sample campaign template page in Odoo Social Marketing.
+   :alt: View of a sample campaign template page in Leansoft Social Marketing.

 .. important::
    In order for the :guilabel:`Send New Mailing` option to appear on campaign templates, make sure